puppetlabs/puppet-docs/source/pe/2.8/quick_writing.markdown

 ---
 layout: default
-title: "PE 2.7  » Quick Start » Writing Modules"
+title: "PE 2.8  » Quick Start » Writing Modules"
-subtitle: "Quick Start: Writing Modules for PE 2.7"
+subtitle: "Module Writing Basics"
 ---

-Welcome to the PE 2.7 advanced quick start guide.
+Welcome to the PE 2.8 advanced quick start guide.
 This document is a continuation of the [quick start guide](./quick_start.html), and is a short walkthrough to help you become more familiar with PE's features.
 Follow along to learn how to:

 * Modify modules obtained from the Forge
 * Write your own Puppet module